C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

    * - ready
      - Bool
      - Slave
-     - When low => transaction are not consumed by the slave
+     - When low => transactions are not consumed by the slave
      - valid is low
    * - payload
      - T